Independent reference. Not affiliated with any vendor mentioned on this site.

 Microsoft Sentinel pricing in 2026: PAYG, commitment tiers, and real costs

 Independent Sentinel pricing reference.
-Pay-as-you-go and commitment tier rates, free Microsoft 365 data sources, Basic Logs and archive pricing, and head-to-head comparisons against Splunk Cloud at every common volume.
-Updated April 2026.
+Pay-as-you-go and commitment tier rates, free Microsoft 365 data sources, Basic Logs, archive, and data lake pricing, and head-to-head comparisons against Splunk Cloud at every common volume.
+Rates re-verified against the Azure retail price list, June 2026.

 PAYG rate